 And the falls.

 We finally got on the road and about 20 miles out of town a trailer tire blew.
-Scott put on the spare, but it was super old so we went back to town and got a new tire.
+Scott put on the spare, but it was super old so we went back to town and got 2 new tires and a used wheel and tire so now we have few spares.
 The ride with a new tire is much smoother, but Scott thinks the truck brakes are still dragging.
 We didn’t get to leave the second time until almost 4pm and we already have a room for tonight in Sydney so it looks like we will get there about 10pm.

 August 10th,